ymzis69/HybridSORT/README.md

 **Notes**:

 * Some parameters are set in the cfg.py.
-For example, if you run Hybird-SORT on the dancetrack-val dataset, you should pay attention to the line 35-45 in ```exps/example/mot/yolox_dancetrack_val_hybird_sort.py``` .
+For example, if you run Hybrid-SORT on the dancetrack-val dataset, you should pay attention to the line 35-45 in ```exps/example/mot/yolox_dancetrack_val_Hybrid_sort.py``` .
 * We set  ```fp16==False``` on the MOT datasets becacuse fp16 will lead to significant result fluctuations.

 ### DanceTrack